 To inject insulin, you can use a syringe, pen, or pump.
 There is also a needle-free option called a jet injector.
 Pens are easiest to use, pumps deliver insulin continuously, and syringes are the least expensive.

 When should I take my insulin?

-The type of insulin you use (fast-acting, premixed, etc.)
+- The type of insulin you use (fast-acting, premixed, etc.)

-How much and what type of food you eat
+- How much and what type of food you eat

-How much exercise you get
+- How much exercise you get

-Other health conditions you have
+- Other health conditions you have

 Your doctor may want you to take insulin a half-hour before meals, so it's available when sugar from food enters your bloodstream.
 Find out exactly when during the day you need to take each of your injections, and what to do if you forget to give yourself an injection.